LEVIN0/DSA3050_ENDSEM_LEVIN913/README.md

-I opened each file in Excel first just to get a feel for the structure, check what columns were available, see what the data looked like, and spot any obvious problems like missing values or wrong formatting.
+I opened each file in Excel first just to get a feel for the structure, check what columns were available, see what the data looked like, and spot any obvious problems like missing values or wrong formatting. l cannot add the files themselves to the repository because they are very large files

 ### Step 2 — Importing Data into Power BI
 I opened Power BI Desktop and used Get Data then Text/CSV to import all four